Florence Eshalomi

 Florence Dauta Eshalomi (née Nosegbe; born 18 September 1980) is a British politician who has served as Member of Parliament (MP) for Vauxhall and Camberwell Green, formerly Vauxhall, since 2019.
 A Member of Labour Co-op, she was Member of the London Assembly (AM) for Lambeth and Southwark from 2016 to 2021.
+She currently serves as Minister of State in the Ministry of Housing, Communities and Local Government.

 Early life

 Born Florence Nosegbe in Birmingham, she is the daughter of Anthony Nosegbe and of Nigerian descent.
 She is a lifelong Brixton resident and the eldest of three girls from a single parent family.
 Her mother, the late Maria Da-Silva, worked as a school teacher until her illness forced her to retire early.
-Florence supported her mother, who suffered from sickle cell anaemia and kidney failure, as her carer.
+Eshalomi supported her mother, who suffered from sickle cell anaemia and kidney failure, as her carer.

 Eshalomi attended local schools in Lambeth including Durand Primary (now Van Gogh) and St Helen's RC Primary school and Bishop Thomas Grant Secondary School.
 She completed her A-Levels at St Francis Xavier Sixth Form College in Clapham South.
-She is the first member of her family to go to university, graduating with a BA Hons in Political & International Studies with Law from Middlesex University.
-Florence benefited from the European Union-funded 'Erasmus Student Exchange' and had the opportunity to study at Utrecht University for a semester.
+She is the first member of her family to go to university, graduating with a BA honours degree in Political & International Studies with Law from Middlesex University.
+Eshalomi benefited from the European Union-funded 'Erasmus Student Exchange' and had the opportunity to study at Utrecht University for a semester.

 Eshalomi started her working life as a 16-year-old at Sainsbury's supermarket, Clapham High Street.